viewtool/I2C_Adapter/RaspberryPi_GCC_USB_UART_Test/README.md

 # UART_Test
-An RaspberryPi project to test UART.
+A RaspberryPi project to test UART.